simonmichael/hledger/hledger/hledger.m4.md

 - `--value=then,EUR --infer-market-prices`, not `--value=then --infer-market-prices`

 Signed costs and market prices can be confusing.
-For reference, here is the current behaviour, since hledger 1.25.
+For reference, here is the current behaviour (since 1.25).
 (If you think it should work differently, see [#1870](https://github.com/simonmichael/hledger/issues/1870).)

 ```journal